Rhode Island State Assessment Program (RISAP) Test Coordinator Information

 • One copy must be retained in the student's school records.

-• One copy must be provided to families within two months of the LEAs receiving the paper copies.
+• One copy must be provided to families within one month of the LEAs receiving the paper copies.

 • Outplacement Schools: LEAs must ensure that outplacement schools receive copies of the score reports within two weeks of receiving access to them (either printed or online).